hydroper/fortoresseXY/README.md

   <img src="./assets/banner.png">
 </p>

+> NOTICE: the logo is currently a copy of the original Fortoresse's game logo with certain modifications at the flags.

-Fortoresse XY is a free world, 2D shooter multiplayer game in early development.
+Fortoresse XY is an open world, 2D shooter multiplayer game in early development.

 ## Origins